marco262/my_wiki/data/onednd/subclass/champion.md

 ### Level 10: Heroic Warrior

 The thrill of battle drives you toward victory.
-During combat, you can give yourself Heroic Advantage whenever you start your turn without it.
+During combat, you can give yourself [[glossary:Heroic Advantage]] whenever you start your turn without it.

 ### Level 15: Superior Critical